davidbarone/Commentario/README.md

 - `Commentario.debugMode`: If set to true, the documentation will include warnings where xml comments are missing.

 ## Commands
-This extension adds a single contribution comment:
+This extension adds a single contribution command:
 - `commentario.createDocumentation`: This command will create the documentation file.

 ## Running the Client